 The notes (other than with respect to payments on the notes derived from U.S. treasury securities pledged by us to the collateral agent for the exclusive benefit of the holders of the notes or with respect to the amounts deposited with the trustee to pay and discharge all outstanding notes as described under "- Satisfaction and Discharge" below, hereafter referred to as "permitted payments") are subordinated in right of payment to the prior payment in full of all our existing and future Senior Debt and rank equal in right of payment to our outstanding convertible subordinated notes and debentures (except that the notes described in this prospectus shall be senior in right of payment to such convertible subordinated notes and debentures with respect to permitted payments and the collateral pledged therefor).
-The indenture provides that in the event of any distribution of our assets upon our dissolution, winding up, liquidation or reorganization, the holders of our Senior Debt shall first be paid in respect of all Senior Debt in full in cash or other payment satisfactory to the holders of senior Debt of an event of default, the holders of any Senior Debt would be entitled to payment in full in cash or other payment satisfactory to the holders of Senior Debt of all obligations in respect of Senior Debt
+The indenture provides that in the event of any distribution of our assets upon our dissolution, winding up, liquidation or reorganization, the holders of our Senior Debt shall first be paid in respect of all Senior Debt in full in cash or other payment satisfactory to the holders of Senior Debt before we make any payments, other than permitted payments, of principal of, or premium, if any, and interest (including liquidated damages, if any) on the notes.
+In addition, if the notes are accelerated because of an event of default, the holders of any Senior Debt would be entitled to payment in full in cash or other payment satisfactory to the holders of Senior Debt of all obligations in respect of Senior Debt before the holders of the notes are entitled to receive any payment or distribution (except for permitted payments).
+Under the indenture, we must promptly notify holders of Senior Debt if payment of the notes is accelerated because of an event of default.